veloblank/js-basics-functions-readme-v-000/README.md

 # Functions

-## Overview
+## Problem Statement
 Functions are the single most important unit of code in JavaScript.
+Much like a `<div>` in HTML, functions serve as ways to enclose bits of Javascript code to signify to other developers that this code all goes together.
+Functions allow us to keep our code clean and [DRY][dry], concepts that you'll learn a little bit more about later.
 From now on, almost all of the JavaScript code that we write will be enclosed in a function.

 ## Objectives
-1. Explain what a function is and how it helps us organize and repeat code.
+1. Explain what a function is
-2. Recognize functions in the wild by looking for the invocation operator — `()`.
+2. Recognize functions by looking for the invocation operator — `()`
-3. Declare a new function and describe its composition.
+3. Declare a new function and describe its composition
-4. Use a `return` statement to exit a function and return a value.
+4. Use a `return` statement to exit a function and return a value

+##Explain what a function is and how it helps us organize and repeat code
-## Snacks, snacks, snacks, snacks, snacks, snacks
+### Snacks, snacks, snacks, snacks, snacks, snacks
 Here at Flatbook HQ, we love our snacks.

 <picture>